Health & Wellness

 Mental and physical health plays a key role in your academic and personal success which is why AAU takes measures to connect you with resources and activities to support your health during your time at university.

 We are a university with students, faculty, and staff from around the world and our priority is the health of our community.
 We are closely monitoring the ongoing Coronavirus pandemic and we are evolving as the situation develops in accordance with best practices and government regulations.

-AAU provides counseling in English by Dr. Désirée Gonzalo, a clinical psychologist who offers a wide variety of services to support mental health and personal development.
+AAU provides psychological counseling by Dr. Désirée Gonzalo, a clinical psychologist who offers a wide variety of services to support mental health and personal development.
 Appointments are free and available in person or virtually to all AAU students, faculty, and staff throughout the year with the exception of August.

 AAU offers a number of student-organized clubs and recreational opportunities that change each year to suit student interests.
 Getting involved with a club is a great way to meet people, stay healthy, and get to know Prague all at the same time.
 Clubs often organize activities on campus, trips abroad, and opportunities to participate in local sporting events.

 Some recent clubs offered include:

 - Alpine & Hiking